Harry Reid Says Democrats Should Not Underestimate Donald Trump: He Is A ‘Very, Very Smart Man’

 Polls have consistently suggested that all three would beat Trump in 2020, according to Vox.
 However, the publication noted, early general election polls can be misleading for various reasons.

-Apart from discussing the 2020 presidential election, Reid weighed in on the situation in the United States Congress, stressing that he is “disappointed” by what the upper chamber has become.
+Apart from discussing the 2020 presidential election, Reid weighed in on the situation in Congress, stressing that he is “disappointed” by what the upper chamber has become.

 The former Nevada senator criticized Republicans for being “afraid” to stand up to Trump, noting that Senators Mitt Romney of Utah and Ben Sasse of Nebraska appear to be the only ones willing to “speak out.”